ArneRustad/Master-thesis-cf/README.md

 This is a Github repository for the code associated with Arne Rustad's master thesis.
 Below we describe briefly the github project layout and give the abstract for the written master thesis titled *"tabGAN: A Framework for Utilizing Tabular GAN for Data Synthesizing and Generation of Counterfactual Explanations"* in first english and then norwegian.

+Package or virtual enviroment details required for utilizing a cloned version of the repository might be available at a later stage.

 ## Github project layout explanation